 3).
 If the level of FC in your water is low, increase the percentage of your SWCG to produce more chlorine and reduce the percentage if the FCL is high.

 4).
-If the FC level is not balanced within an hour, wait 48 hours and repeat steps 2 and 3 until your FCL is balanced with the Cyanuric acid level in your water.
+If the FC level is not balanced within an hour, wait for 48 hours and repeat steps 2 and 3 until your FCL is balanced with the Cyanuric acid level in your water.

 Causes of High FCL in Saltwater Pools